ipopester/Financial-Planner/README.md

 # Financial-Planner

-This is a quantitative analysis of four investment options run by legendary fund and hedge-fund managers for inclusion in a client's portfolio.
-These investment options were evaluated based on an several metrics derived from daily returns, including standard deviations, Sharpe Ratios, and betas.
-The results were visualized using a variety of plots.
-A recommendation for a one optimal investment option was made.
+This is a tool designed to determine whether the customer's current portfolio of cryptocurrency, stock, and bond holdings meet the minimum required amount to create an 'emergency' retirement fund, and if elligible, create projections of the potential returns of that portfolio.
+Monte Carlo simulations using a variety of stock/bond ratios were run in order to determine returns based on 10 and 30 year investment periods.

 ## Technologies